38 Things To Put On Your Family’s 2026 Greenville, SC Bucket List

 This is a favorite activity of my family and an awesome way to learn how to eat seasonally (and cheaper).
 Plus, it’s fun to pick your own yummy fruit.
 Check out our lists of places to pick berries and pick apples.

 There are so many neat day trips and weekend trips to take from Greenville that it’s hard to choose.
-I explored Flat Rock and the Carl Sandburg house, the Biltmore, Pigeon Forge/Gatlinburg, Athens, GA, and the Great Smoky Mountains in 2023 and I really want to not only go back to every single one of these in 2024 but to try new places as well.
+I explored North Georgia, more of Pigeon Forge/Gatlinburg, Western NC and I really want to not only go back to every single one of these in 2026 but to try new places as well.

-Among our Kidding Around staff, our 2024 wish list includes (but is not limited to) visiting wild ponies at Grayson Highlands, being swept away to a whimsical world at Magical Mountain Resorts, panning for gold at Gold River Camp, searching for mermaids in Hilton Head, riding the Alpine Coaster in Banner Elk, sleeping in a treehouse, seeing Roan Mountain in the snow, relaxing in a salt cave in Asheville, staying in a covered wagon near Gatlinburg or Travelers Rest, and taking a dip at Hot Springs, North Carolina.
+Among our Kidding Around staff, our 2026 wish list includes (but is not limited to) visiting wild ponies at Grayson Highlands, being swept away to a whimsical world at Magical Mountain Resorts or Mountainshire in Pigeon Forge, panning for gold at Gold River Camp, riding the Alpine Coaster in Banner Elk, sleeping in a treehouse, seeing Roan Mountain in the snow, relaxing in a salt cave in Asheville, staying in a covered wagon in Travelers Rest, and taking a dip at Hot Springs, North Carolina.
 If you need further inspiration, reference our well-populated Travel page or our Day Trip Guide.

 Lake Jocassee

-Summer is an awesome season here in Greenville and there are lots of great places to see outdoor movies.
+Summer is an awesome season here in Greenville, and there are lots of great places to see outdoor movies.
+I finally made it to Moonlight Movies in downtown Greenville in 2025 and it was awesome!
 Bonus is that this option is free and works great for working parents.
-And don’t forget the drive-in movie theater about an hour away in Greenwood.
+And, don’t forget the drive-in movie theater about an hour away in Greenwood.

 There are lots of farms in the area and the farm-to-table movement hasn’t slowed down.
 Taking my kids on farm tours is not only fun but it’s educational.
 Since I love baby goats, we did a self-guided farm tour of Split Creek Farm and it was amazing because #babygoats.